Being born into a family of musicians, music accompanied me from the first breath and first steps.

 All those activities gained interest, feedback (YT, SC) or active members (FB) and this gives to me and to both of us, a great satisfaction that one can serve the "world village or comunity" in many ways and even if being in the eight decade of her or his life.

 In the moment, I am again working on several projects: making the choice and preparing the material which will be published during my 50.
 Years EM activities - on this HPage and announced on FB, SC and YT - and as a DVD with the best of best...
-I continue with the project "Introduction to the Liras Playing", finishing a CD (started last year) and devoted to my beloved Dalmatia, "Dalmatia 4 Ever" and preparing several concerts with my dear friend and collegue Igor Paro and his Zagreb EM group "Jerolim", with the programme devoted to the 450. anniversary of the 1st edition of the Croatian writer Petar Zoranić' s work "Planine" ("Mountains").
+I continue with the project "Introduction to the Liras Playing", finishing a CD (started last year) and devoted to my beloved Dalmatia, "Dalmatia 4 Ever" and preparing several concerts with Igor Paro and his Zagreb EM group "Jerolim", with the programme devoted to the 450. anniversary of the 1st edition of the Croatian writer Petar Zoranić' s work "Planine" ("Mountains").
+The concerts we performed in Imotski and Nin have been my first (but certainly not the last...) playing for public after 14 years...